-Win rate: The number of qualified leads that turn into customers.
+- Win rate: This describes the number of qualified leads who turn into customers.
 Track this on a month-to-month or quarter-to-quarter basis so you can measure change over time.

-Average sales cycle: A measure of how long it takes to close a deal.
+- Average sales cycle: This is the length of time it takes to close a deal, on average.
 Once you know your sales cycle length, you can identify the deals that are stagnating in your pipeline.

-Sales velocity: A combination of conversion rate, average deal size, sales cycle length, and the number of opportunities, this metric looks at how fast leads go through your pipeline and how valuable they are to your business.
-Sales velocity helps you determine what pipeline stages need attention and how you can quickly close more deals.
+- Sales velocity: A combination of conversion rate, average deal size, sales cycle length, and the number of opportunities, this metric looks at how fast leads go through your pipeline and how valuable they are to your business.
+Sales velocity helps you determine what different stages of the pipeline need attention and how you can quickly close more deals.

 This stage is for reviewing the efficiency and effectiveness of your sales pipeline management process.
 Use your CRM to check the data and determine which processes are working and which ones aren’t.
 Repeat the paths that have won sales, and avoid the actions that lost deals.
 Consider these questions:

 - At what stages are deals getting stuck?

 - Based on the data, what are the current risks?

 - What specific actions can we take to improve our opportunity conversion rate?

 - How frequently and effectively do we follow up?

 Zendesk is also a sales funnel tool with a funnel report that’s especially helpful for visualizing what stage is the sticking point for your team.